We may earn income from links in this post. Please read this Disclosure for details.

 Because guacamole is so easy to make, it’s a popular appetizer at parties during Guatemalan festivals and special occasions.
 If you’re studying Spanish at one of the language schools in La Antigua or in your home country, guacamole is an easy Guatemalan recipe to bring to class.

-Another popular and very easy Guatemalan appetizers include chojín ( a fresh radish and chicharron salad) and shrimp ceviche de cameron, served in individual bowls with saltines and hot sauce on the side.
+Other popular and very easy Guatemalan appetizers include chojín ( a fresh radish and chicharron salad) and shrimp ceviche de cameron, served in individual bowls with saltines and hot sauce on the side.

 But beyond being served with tortilla chips or on tostadas, avocados are so readily available and inexpensive in Guatemala, it’s also popular to serve guacamole (along with frijoles revueltos and queso de Zacapa) at mealtimes spread on tortillas fresh from the comal.